 Contact Local Media

-Contact local news organizations (such as the Fresno Bee, Visalia-Times Delta, or The Fresno Business Journal) to let them know about your project and your grant from the Central Valley Community Foundation.
+Contact local news organizations (such as The Fresno Bee, Visalia-Times Delta, or The Business Journal) to let them know about your project and your grant from the Central Valley Community Foundation.

 We would be happy to provide a quote for your press release that is specific to your organization.
 This is an opportunity to connect your work to our region’s media outlets.
 Please contact the Community Engagement team for assistance: email@example.com.